mhmdnvn18/BOOKMARK-MANAGER/README.md

 1. Click the "Logout" button in the header to log out.

+### Bookmark Import/Export

+- Add functionality to import bookmarks from browsers or other bookmark managers.
+- Allow users to export their bookmarks to a file for backup purposes.

 ## License

 This project is licensed under the MIT License.